 Tests & investigations

-• Colonoscopy is an endoscopic procedure which uses a colonoscope (a thin, flexible telescope) to look into the large intestine.
+• Colonoscopy, test which uses a colonoscope (thin, flexible telescope) to look

 • CT scan, uses x-rays to takes images at different angles, it is more detailed than a normal x-ray